 First Nations and its wholly-owned subsidiary, First Nations Oweesta Corporation, work with reservation and rural Indian communities to create and support CDFIs, Native businesses and tribal programs with early-stage investments and capitalization to stimulate business growth through new financial models, products and services.
 Through entrepreneurship and business-development projects targeted at both the tribal (macro) and individual (micro) levels, First Nations creates and supports sustainable economic development in Native communities.

-First Nations, under a grant from the Henry Luce Foundation, is conducting a fellowship program that will support intellectual leadership…Learn More
+First Nations, under a grant from the Henry Luce Foundation, is conducting a fellowship program – the Luce Indigenous…Learn More

 Native Family Empowerment Program Our Native Family Empowerment Program is helping two tribal colleges, Chief Dull Knife College and Northwest…Learn More